-Since single-spa is a framework that helps with organizational scaling, it is important to figure out how to split out and separate applications from each other so that developers and teams can work on the applications without stepping on each others' toes.
+Since single-spa is a framework that helps with organizational scaling, it is important to figure out how to split out and separate applications from each other so that developers and teams can work on the applications without interfering one another.

 Most interpretations of microservice architecture encourage separate code repositories, builds, and deployments.
 Although single-spa does not solve how code is hosted, built, or deployed, these are relevant to many users of single-spa, so some strategies for doing so are discussed here.